 - Procore supports up to five (5) cost code levels.

 Important!
-In order to support a cost cost structure three (3) or more levels, the Project level Budget tool must also be configured to use the (Multi-Level) Procore Standard Budget view.
+In order to support a cost code structure with three (3) or more levels, the Project level Budget tool must also be configured to use the (Multi-Level) Procore Standard Budget view.
 This is instead of the Procore Standard Budget View.

 - Procore supports up to five (5) cost code levels.